The Hindenburg Disaster Essay and Assignment

 New Types of Airships

-The Heisenberg disaster almost brought the airship industry to a halt.
+The Hindenburg disaster almost brought the airship industry to a halt.
 The airships were becoming a favorite in the aerospace industry since they could fly for long durations while consuming less fuel.
-However, The Heisenberg accident ended all commercial flying airships.
+However, The Hindenburg accident ended all commercial flying airships.
 However, airships are still being designed and constructed in the contemporary world for other uses other than commercial flights.
 One of the primary uses for these new airships is military operations.
 The airships are used in operations such as radar surveillance platforms, missile monitoring, surveillance, and reconnaissance purposes.
 For instance, DARPA has invested more than $300 million in the development of airships for military uses (Sherman 2010).

 Other than military purposes, airships are used for passenger transport, but for shorter distances.
 In most cases, the airships are used for sightseeing tours, but for small groups of people.
 For example, Airship Ventures Inc. used to run tours for up to 12 people in the San Francisco Bay area (Sherman 2010).
 Besides, in other countries, airships are used for advertising purposes.
 Because of their large size miniature engine noise, the airships provide an excellent advertising platform around crowded areas.
 For example, Nippon Airship Corporation in Japan used airships for advertising purposes around Tokyo.